mailgun/documentation/source/faqs.rst

 Should I use my primary corporate domain name to send email?
 **************************************************************************************************************

 You can, but remember that your reputation is tied to your domain name as well as the IP address.
 If you are in danger of being classified as a 'bad' sender of email, you will be affecting your domain reputation, which is very hard to recover from.
-It may be safer to use a separate domain for sending marketing or even transactional email.
+It may be safer to use a completely separate domain (not a subdomain of your primary corporate domain) for sending marketing or even transactional email if you are worried about issues with domain reputation.

 Why does the amount of email I send matter?
 **************************************************************************************************************